usfcs-scholars/cs386-fall2021/guides/syllabus.md

 Some activities may occur outside of the scheduled class time.
 These will be announced on [Campuswire]({{ page.campuswire }}).

+Since this course will be taught with in the hybrid modality, some activities will conducted over Zoom.
 See the [Getting Started With Zoom](getting-started-with-zoom.html) guide for how to download, install, login, and properly use Zoom.

 ### Instructors